Overview

 Hotel Paris Londres

-The hotel's historical credentials aside, there is good wifi connection throughout (though it tends to work better in the common areas), and a continental breakfast is served on the roof terrace.
+The hotel's historical credentials aside, there is a good WiFi connection throughout (though it tends to work better in the common areas), and a continental breakfast is served on the roof terrace.
 There are plenty of dining options within two or three city blocks, and the location is handy both for public transit (the main metro line is two blocks away) and sightseeing.
-The Santa Lucia Hill, the main square, the presidential palace and the city's best museum are all within a few minutes walk.
+Santa Lucia Hill, the main square, the presidential palace, and the city's best museum are all within a few minutes walk.
 Though some of the staff are more fluent in English than others, all can advise on nearby attractions and book airport transfers and taxis.

 Le Rêve Boutique Hotel